logzio/logzio-helm/charts/fluentd/README.md

 logzio-fluentd logzio-helm/logzio-fluentd
 ```

+In case it's not possible or secure to add the secret from the helm chart (e.g. no secure value-file storage) it is possible to override the name of the secret by overriding secretName in the values file.
+This way an external secret with the keys logzioShippingToken and logzioListener can be placed by other means.

 #### 4. Check Logz.io for your logs

 Give your logs some time to get from your system to ours, and then open [Logz.io](https://app.logz.io/).